 Given that there are different formulations of available potential energy budgets with each giving different interpretations from the same data, we will not favour any particular formulation here.
-Instead, we take a hybrid approach: we use direct estimates of surface heat fluxes over the upstream sector of the North Atlantic storm track region and use it to estimate whether
+Instead, we take a hybrid approach: we use direct estimates of surface heat fluxes over the upstream sector of the North Atlantic storm track region and use it to estimate whether it can serve as a source or as a sink of spatial variance in temperature.
+Available potential energy is a global measure of such temperature variance.
+By defining a spatial covariance index between air-sea heat fluxes and lower atmospheric temperature we can quantify the extent to which the local heat fluxes help build available potential energy, or deplete it.

 Figure 1.
 Temporal standard deviation of F (shading) and SST winter climatology (contours, every 2K from 280K to 290K, every 5K otherwise).
-The area within the dashed box $(30-60^{\circ}N, 30-79.5^{\circ}W)$ corresponds to the region of the N. Atlantic considered in the next sections for the computation of spatial averages.
+The area within the dashed box $(30-60^{\circ}\text{N}, 30-79.5^{\circ}\text{W})$ corresponds to the region of the N. Atlantic considered in the next sections for the computation of spatial averages.